CHRIST THE DELIVERER: NINE (EXCERPT OF BEHOLD MY SERVANT!)

 In his letter to the saints the Apostle John points out that the Word of God, the eternal Life, the Light of the world, is a tangible Substance—the Substance of Christ Himself:

-That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked on, and our hands have handled, of the Word of life; (For the life was manifested, and we have seen it, and bear witness, and shew unto you that eternal life, which was with the Father, and was manifested unto us;) (I John 1:1,2)
+That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, concerning the Word of life—

 Eternal Life, the “light of men,” can be heard; can be seen with the eye; can be handled with the hands.
 Eternal life, in the scriptural sense, is infinitely more than everlasting consciousness.
 All spirits, good and evil, have everlasting consciousness.
 Rather, eternal Life is the Substance of Christ.
 It is the Light, the knowledge and Presence of God Himself.